 - Developing and implementing a formal, systematic, and ongoing goal setting process

-- Providing skills teaching in selected areas of functioning attendant to rehabilitation for substance abuse through general instruction
+- Providing skills teaching in selected areas of functioning attendant to rehabilitation for substance abuse

 - Providing systematic interpretation and direction of the client’s functioning and situation in order to facilitate the development of specific insights and solutions

 - Providing appropriate clinical intervention and counselling to agency clients

 - Ensuring continuity of service to clients through a continuous process of service matching, co-ordination, outreach to resources frequently used by the client population, referral, and follow-up